WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. Set `publicKey` and `signing-alg` depending on which key fields are present:
    1. If `certUrl` is present:
-      1. Let `certificate-chain` be the result of fetching ({{FETCH}}) `certUrl` and parsing it as a TLS 1.3 Certificate message ({{!I-D.ietf-tls-tls13}}, section 4.4.2) containing X.509v3 certificates.
-If `forceFetch` is *not* set, the fetch can be fulfilled from a cache using normal HTTP semantics {{!RFC7234}}.
+      1. Let `certificate-chain` be the result of fetching ({{FETCH}}) `certUrl` and parsing it as a TLS 1.3 Certificate message (Section 4.4.2 of
+         {{!I-D.ietf-tls-tls13}}) containing X.509v3 certificates.
+If
+         `forceFetch` is *not* set, the fetch can be fulfilled from a cache using normal HTTP semantics {{!RFC7234}}.
 If this fetch or parse fails, return "invalid".
       1. Let `main-certificate` be the first certificate in `certificate-chain`.
       1. If the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to
          `certSha256`, return "invalid".
 Note that this intentionally differs